Chayote: Soil and climate requirements

 Chayote requires humus-rich, well drained soils, which are slightly acid to acid (pH 4.5 to 6.5).
 Clay soils reduce crop productivity because they retain water and therefore promote growth of fungal pests.

-Chayote adapts to a wide range of climatic conditions but grows best in regions with average temperatures of 13–21 °C with at least 1500–2000 mm of annual precipitation.
+Chayote adapts to a wide range of climatic conditions but grows best in regions with average temperatures of 13–21 °C (55-70°F) with at least 1500–2000 mm(59-79 inches) of annual precipitation.

 The crop is not frost-tolerant, however it can be grown as an annual in temperate regions.

 Taxonomy

 The plant was first recorded by modern botanists in P. Browne's 1756 work, the Civil and Natural History of Jamaica.
 Swartz included it in 1800 in its current genus Sechium.

-The genus name Sechium is probably an alteration of the Ancient Greek σίκυος : síkyos "cucumber".
+The genus name Sicyos is a transliteration of the Ancient Greek σίκυος : síkyos "cucumber".
 The species name edulis means "edible".